-It is clearly seen from the figure that frequency of days with diurnal phase in the 1500 hr direction significantly remains constant and the frequency of days with diurnal phase in the 1800 hr direction show an increase during 1988-1990 and 1993.
-This clearly indicates that during 1981-1994, the change in the direction of the diurnal anisotropy vector has been caused by two kinds of flow of cosmic ray particles; one having a maximum in the 1500 hr direction and another in the 1800 hr direction.
-During 1988-90 and 1993 the phase shift of diurnal anisotropy has been caused by the streaming of particles in the 18 hr direction and during the rest of the period, in addition to the 15 hr component, the presence of excess streaming in the 15 hr direction caused a shifting of the diurnal phase to earlier hours.
-Thus the anisotropy seems to be completely dominated by the two components in the 1500 hr and 1800 hr direction.
+It is clearly seen from the figure that frequency of days with diurnal phase in the 1200 hr direction significantly remains constant and the frequency of days with diurnal phase in the 1800 hr direction show an increase during 1985-1986 and 1991.
+This clearly indicates that during 1981-1994, the change in the direction of the diurnal anisotropy vector has been caused by two kinds of flow of cosmic ray particles; one having a maximum in the 1200 hr direction and another in the 1800 hr direction.
+During 1985-86 and 1991 the phase shift of diurnal anisotropy has been caused by the streaming of particles in the 18 hr direction and during the rest of the period, in addition to the 12 hr component, the presence of excess streaming in the 12 hr direction caused a shifting of the diurnal phase to earlier hours.
+Thus the anisotropy seems to be completely dominated by the two components one in the 1200 hr and the other in the 1800 hr direction; whereas in case of HAE it is completely dominated by the15 hr and 18 hr component [49].

-The frequency distribution of high amplitude diurnal anisotropy days for the two solar cycles is shown in Figure 2.
+The frequency distribution of low amplitude diurnal anisotropy days for the two solar cycles is shown in Figure 2.
 In the same figure we have also shown the variation of sunspot numbers indicating the solar cycle.
-The figure clearly illustrates that the distribution of high amplitude days presents a very interesting picture.
-We observed that the occurrence of high amplitude days is dominant during 1985 close to solar minimum year and 1990 solar maximum year showing two peaks during these years.
-These observations are in partial agreement with the results obtained by Kudo and Mori [53] on the 11-year enhancements of diurnal amplitudes.
-The occurrence of HAE events practically remains constant for rest of the period of solar activity.
-These observations clearly suggest that HAE events do contribute significantly to the long-term variation of time of maximum of diurnal anisotropy.
+The figure clearly illustrates that the distribution of low amplitude days presents a very interesting picture.
+We observed that the occurrence of low amplitude days is dominant during 1985-86 close to solar activity minimum years showing peak during these years.
+The occurrence of LAE events is practically remains constant for rest of the period of solar activity.
+However, the occurrence of HAE is dominant during 1985 close to solar activity minimum year and 1990 solar maximum year [49].
+These observations clearly suggest that LAE events do contribute significantly to the long-term variation of time of maximum of diurnal anisotropy.

 Figure 2.
-The solar cycle dependence of days with diurnal anisotropy for each HAE event for the period 1981-1994.
+The solar cycle dependence of days with diurnal anisotropy for each LAE event for the period 1981-1994.

-4. Conclusions
+3. Conclusions